schacon/gitbook/text/26_Advanced_Branching_And_Merging/0_Advanced_Branching_And_Merging.markdown

     ++>>>>>>> 77976da35a11db4580b80ae27e8d65caf5208086:file.txt

-Recall that the commit which will be committed after we resolve this conflict will have two parents instead of the usual one: one parent will be HEAD, the tip of the current branch; the other will be the tip of the other branch, which is stored temporarily in MERGE_HEAD.
+Recall that the commit which will be committed after we resolve this conflict will have two parents instead of the usual one: The HEAD, the tip of the current branch, will become one parent; the tip of the other branch, which is stored temporarily in MERGE_HEAD, will become the other parent.

 During the merge, the index holds three versions of each file.
 Each of these three "file stages" represents a different version of the file: